 Through-trailer service moves your freight across the border and leaves it resting on the same trailer it was originally loaded on.
 Although cargo is still inspected and — in some cases — partially removed, this can be an excellent way to make sure that your freight doesn’t get damaged in the loading/unloading process of transload border services.

 Through-trailer service — and any cross-border service — is an exercise in communication and trust between parties.

 Often, with this service, your freight — although attached to the same trailer — isn’t hauled by the same driver.
 In actuality, there can be as many as three different drivers for your freight while it’s internationally transported.

 The driver that began your freight’s transport and is employed by a carrier in the United States.
-This driver is only responsible for your freight up until it is placed into the hands of the crossing driver.
+This driver is only responsible for your freight up until it is placed in the hands of the crossing driver.

 These drivers are commonly tasked with getting your freight through customs and across the border.
-These drivers are well versed in the inner workings of the border crossing process and are an integral piece of through-trailer service.
+These drivers are well versed in the inner workings of the border-crossing process and are an integral piece of through-trailer service.

 This driver is employed by the forwarding partner of your U.S.-based provider.
 It’s this driver’s job to receive your load from the crossing driver (often at a secure trailer yard near the border) and transport it safely to its final destination.